Geraldo Rivera Clashes With Fox News Panel After Host Suggests It Would Be Fine To Tell Him To ‘Go Back’

-A Fox News panel discussed on Friday President Donald Trump’s remarks aimed at four progressive congresswomen of color, The Daily Beast reports.
+On Friday, a Fox News panel discussed President Donald Trump’s remarks aimed at four progressive congresswomen of color, The Daily Beast reports.

 Causing widespread controversy and outrage, Trump recently told Alexandria Ocasio-Cortez, Ilhan Omar, Rashida Tlaib, and Ayanna Pressley that they should “go back” to their countries.
 The controversy reignited following a “send her back!” chant the president’s rally crowd launched at Omar, a Somali refugee.